 Art Gallery Handbook, 1999. pg.
 278.

-James Ashley Franklin and Antony Wheeler (Musicians), Moon road to dawn: an encounter of Chinese and Japanese traditional music 1999, 1999, front cover (colour illus.). this is the cover of an audio-CD of traditional Chinese and Japanese music
+James Ashley Franklin and Antony Wheeler (Musicians), Moon road to dawn: an encounter of Chinese and Japanese traditional music, Arizona, 1999, front cover (colour illus.). this is the cover of an audio-CD of traditional Chinese and Japanese music